As an Amazon Associate I earn from qualifying purchases.

 - Warm background lamp: gives the room depth.

-- Webcam stand or laptop riser: raises the camera after the lighting is handled.
+- Webcam or laptop riser: improves camera height or image quality after the lighting is handled.

 - Is the brightest soft light in front of your face?